 Exercise: Choose a rhythm pattern or drum loop that you like, record a simple chord progression to that groove using either piano or guitar, and then sketch out an interesting and inspiring melody using dummy syllables.
 Play with different rhythms and timing on different beats, as well as tone and sequence.

 Melody Tip #2 - Study Popular Melodies, & Write a New Song With That Melody

-Learning popular melodies and melodies that your ears really enjoy, is a fantastic way to analyze the patterns and understand the simplistic beauty of a really great melody.
+Learning popular melodies and melodies that your ears really enjoy, is a fantastic way to analyse the patterns and understand the simplistic beauty of a really great melody.
 By doing this enough, you will also sort of embed a natural intuition for good melody after a while.

 Exercise: Go and select your favorite hit song or favorite songs melody.
 Break it down, note by note.
 Then go and lie on your back, or sit in quiet meditation.
-Visualize the eight notes and as your mind auto-play's that melody, imagine each of the corresponding notes in the scale are lighting up.
+Visualise the eight notes and as your mind auto-play's that melody, imagine each of the corresponding notes in the scale are lighting up.
 Do this for 5-10 minutes.
 Then ask yourself the following questions.

 Can you see the pattern?
 Why does it work so well?
 Is it simple or complex?

 Next, go and take that melody and write your own song with it.
 Create a new chord progression, groove, and lyric around that melody.